aws-powertools/powertools-lambda-typescript/docs/core/tracer.md

 === "Middy Middleware"

     !!! info
-        We currently support a middleware for tracing methods, [let us know](https://github.com/awslabs/aws-lambda-powertools-typescript/issues/new?assignees=&labels=feature-request%2C+triage&template=feature_request.md&title=) if you'd like to see one!
+        We currently don't support middleware for tracing methods, [let us know](https://github.com/awslabs/aws-lambda-powertools-typescript/issues/new?assignees=&labels=feature-request%2C+triage&template=feature_request.md&title=) if you'd like to see one!

 === "Decorator"